Jaouad2982/EvenNumbers/README.md

 # EvenNumbers
-This Project displats All the numbers between 0 to 100 but check if it is even or not.
+This Project displays All the numbers between 0 to 100 but check if it is even or not.
 If it even a print ( ... number is even ) is diplsayed in front of it